finbourne/finbourne-insights-sdk-python/sdk/docs/AccessEvaluationsApi.md

     id = 'id_example' # str | The identifier of the access evaluation to obtain the log for.

     try:
         # [EXPERIMENTAL] GetAccessEvaluationLog: Get the log for a specific access evaluation.
+This endpoint will be deprecated in the near future.
         api_response = api_instance.get_access_evaluation_log(id)
         pprint(api_response)
     except ApiException as e: